cydrickn/octobercms-backendskin/docs/documentation.md

 1. Input `_skin`
 2. Cookies `backend_skin`
-3. Setting `cyd293.backendskin::skin.active`
+3. Setting (Set from UI) `cyd293_backendskin_settings.theme`
+4. Parameter `cyd293.backendskin::skin.active`
-4. Config `cyd293.backendskin::activeSkin`
+5. Config `cyd293.backendskin::activeSkin`
-5. Current theme
+6. Current theme

 ## Feature Development

 This version was just the core part of the plugin that will change all assets and pages that you want do change in your backend.

-The next step for this is to provide you where you can easily switch backend theme via ui.

-And for more feature I also planning to add an editor where you can edit via backend.
+For feature development I'm planning to add an editor where you can edit via backend.

 To contribute for this plugin.
 Just checkout the plugin from https://github.com/cydrickn/octobercms-backendskin.